Cedar Shingle Staining Services

 Ready to make a change?

-Cedar Shingles are a staple on the South Shore and in the Boston area.
+Cedar Siding Shingles are a staple on the South Shore and in the Boston area.

 Some Clients prefer their cedar shingles to weather to the seaside gray common on Nantucket homes and up and down coastal New England, and other Clients choose to stain their shingles with a stain.

-To gray your cedar shingles: We can apply bleaching stain to both red cedar and white cedar shingles to get them to gray over time.
+To gray your cedar shingles: We can apply bleaching stain to both red cedar and white cedar shingles to help them to gray over time.

 To stain your cedar shingles and still see the wood grain: We can apply translucent stain.